 Getting a hearing aid: your experiences

 While most people use the NHS for their hearing care, our survey also looked in detail at those who have their hearing test and pay privately for hearing care.

 Most hearing aids are bought from Boots Hearing Care, Specsavers or a local independent retailer - the table above shows which shops are rated best and worst by Which? members.

 How much do hearing aids cost?

 Although it's possible to buy hearing aids for as little as £100, most people who buy privately pay significantly more.
-Go to our hearing aid prices guide to find out how much the big retailers told us they charge for different types of hearing aid.
+The average amount spent on a pair of hearing aids, according to our survey, was £2,475.
+Most people buy two hearing aids rather than one.

-Why does it matter where I buy my hearing aid from?
+Why does it matter where you buy your hearing aid?

 It can take time to fit and adjust a hearing aid correctly so that it's working to maximise your hearing.
 Without a patient and attentive fitting service, you could get frustrated and give up on your aid, consigning it to the back of a drawer forever.